Child and Adolescent Mental Health Service

 *Goal is to reduce/replace problem behaviors with positive, socially appropriate behaviors.

-*An evaluation is conducted by Psychologist or Physician who recommends the service based on medical necessity.
-After this, a treatment plan is developed with goals to target specific behaviors.
+is then completed and a treatment plan is developed with goals to target specific behaviors.

 HOPE Program (ages 15-25)